 Check out the local weather before you plan for the hike.
 Check the official website of Royal National park for safety alerts and plan accordingly.
 Grab a free tourist map available in many local cafes and spots along the way at Bundeena and stick to a route.

 The park is huge and there is a lot of chance to get lost in the open.
 Don’t be shy to ask for directions.
-Take your adventurous spirit along with you and plan the day to utilise maximum daylight.
+Take your adventurous spirit along with you and plan the day to utilize maximum daylight.
 Remember that days are very short in winters.

 Have a great trip!